Preservation of elementarity by tensor products of tracial von Neumann algebras: Applications to tracial von Neumann algebras

-In this section we prove Theorem~\ref{T.tensor}.
-Tracial von Neumann algebras are equipped with a distinguished tracial state, usually suppressed for the simplicity of notation.\footnote{For simplicity, in this proof we allow tracial von Neumann algebras whose distinguished trace is not normalized.} En route to the proof of this theorem we prove the following (very likely well-known, yet not completely trivial) result.
+Tracial von Neumann algebras are equipped with a distinguished tracial state $\tau$, usually suppressed for the simplicity of notation.\footnote{For simplicity, in this proof we allow tracial von Neumann algebras whose distinguished trace is not normalized.} In the literature tracial von Neumann algebras are usually considered with respect to the $\|\cdot\|_2$-norm,